 My top Gallup strength is Relator® which, when coupled with a personal mantra ‘lead the people, manage the process’ and with a focus on strong authentic relationships, has helped me become a natural and successful coach.
 Helping others reach their potential gives me enormous satisfaction and I do it in an innately calm and genuine manner.
 Through an ability to ask great questions and listen well I find that building strong rapport in my coaching relationships is straightforward and my coaching counterparts tell me that they appreciate my commitment of time and energy to their growth.

-In 2010 I completed the High Performance Leadership Program at Oxford University’s Said Business School and more recently the Marshall Goldsmith Stakeholder Centred Executive and Team Coaching Certification.
+In 2010 I completed the High Performance Leadership Program at Oxford University’s Said Business School and more recently the Gallup Strengths Coach Certification, Marshall Goldsmith Stakeholder Centred Executive and Team Coaching Certification.
 I now combine the knowledge gained with my Navy and coaching experience to coach clients through the complexities of contemporary leadership.
 I’ve coached teams in the maritime sustainment industry and in several warships and individuals across many sectors and hierarchical levels in organisations including CBA, AMP, Origin Energy, NSW Government Departments of Health and Transport.

 During my Navy time I was twice selected to the privileged and challenging appointment of Ship Captain.
 This is when one, through often brutal experience, simultaneously learns and fails.
 During my first stint as a Captain I was pretty green and I soon learnt the lesson about familiarity versus family.
 I wanted my ship’s company to feel like they were a family, but I overstepped on familiarity and briefly lost my way.
 After a short period of self-reflection and correction, I started each day reading a note I’d stuck to my mirror saying, “Remember Captain – this is not a popularity competition”.
 I didn’t know it at the time, but I was coaching myself!
 By the time of my second Command I was a significantly more self-aware man and with all the lessons and experience gained in the years prior, was able to successfully lead my team of 238 souls on a period of active service to the Middle East, bringing them all home safely with the mission achieved.